 Founded in 1922, Elon First Baptist Church was the first African-American church built in the town of Elon, North Carolina.
-For over 90 years, our church has served as a place of worship for several generations of families near and far.
+For 95 years, our church has served as a place of worship for several generations of families near and far.
 Our Church Motto at Elon First Baptist Church is, a church determined to make a difference through good news and good works.
 We strive to perform the will of God with a spirit of excellence and humility.
 Our Mission Statement is, to enhance the kingdom of God by spreading the good news that Jesus Christ is Lord and to continue His work in the land.

 Our Church History

 John McMullen, a former slave, began the first African American Church in the town of Elon College at the turn of the 20th century.
 He built Elon First Baptist Church on his land on Ball Park Avenue.
-Rev. MuMullen was a very intelligent man who owned a small store adjacent to white frame church.
+Rev. McMullen was a very intelligent man who owned a small store adjacent to white frame church.

 Rev. John McMullen remodeled the building by replacing the planks with a brick structure.
 The handmade bricks came from a brickyard that was located across the railroad track from the church.
 The entire congregation worked toward completion of this remodeling effort.